amirhosein-fasihi/KhanMokamel/replit.md

 - SEO-friendly footer with structured data and trust signals
 - Comprehensive meta tags for search engine optimization
 - Professional contact information and business credibility indicators
+- Dark mode design for modern aesthetic and improved user experience
+- Gradient backgrounds and glass morphism effects optimized for dark theme
+- Enhanced visibility and contrast for better accessibility

 ## Current Features
 - User registration and authentication